akt00/algorithms/README.md

 # Algorithms
-implementation of algorithms for the purpose of testing
+implementation of basic algorithms and data structures